zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/BinarySearchTrees/BSTTraversal.md

             // You can only come to your own node once and print directly.
             // The node that can come to you twice will only print the second time. list.add(cur.val);

-            cur = cur.right;
+            //If the left child is empty, Then directly access the right subtree of the node cur = cur.right;
         }
         return list;